 In the winter months, the diary details her dating escapades on the skating rink.
 The usual stuff of teenage love.
 Men who are too persistent bug her.
 Men who aren't persistent enough bug her.
 There's a certain G. N. E. she really likes.
 Sometimes she sounds like Scarlett O'Hara: "Went to a card party and dance at Mrs. Griggs'.
 Had a grand time.
 Played cards with Mr. Watson, danced with Mr. Avery, had supper with Mr. Davidson and Mr. Sampson came home with me."
 (Marion was very popular, but I wonder if this is because it was still generally believed the Nicholsons were well off.)

 The summer months are mostly spent visiting friends and neighbours in Richmond and playing croquet, tennis and attending ice cream socials.
 Marion goes to church, sometimes twice a day.
 She goes for 'drives' in the countryside to neighbouring towns like Melbourne: that would be in a horse drawn carriage.
-When the Nicholson women go in a car, it is a big deal and called 'motoring'.
-She sometimes plays cards on the verandah with her cousins, the Peplers,who live across the street.
+When the Nicholson women go in a car, a few years later, it is a big deal and called 'motoring'.
+She sometimes plays cards on the veranda with her cousins, the Pepplers,who live across the street.

 The Town of Richmond exists because it was a key train stop between Montreal, Quebec and Portland, ( think).